pin3da/dotfiles/scripts/rhythmbox/README.md

 Usually the path to rhythmdb.xml is ~/.local/share/rhythmbox, but it could change in some pc.

-Then a file 'non\_rep.xml' will be created in your /tmp, copy it to your rythmdb.xml (make a backup before if you want).
+Then a file 'non\_rep.xml' will be created in your /tmp, copy it and replace your rhythmdb.xml (make a backup before if you want).

 Enjoy :D